-McDonald scores 22, No. 6 Arizona routs Arizona State 65-37
+McDonald 22 points, No. 6 Arizona routs Arizona State 65-37

 Arizona State rallied from a 17-point deficit before losing to UCLA, but McDonald kept knocking down shots to prevent any thought of another comeback.

-The senior guard scored nine quick points in the third quarter, including consecutive 3-pointers in 13 seconds to push the Wildcats’ lead to 46-23.
+The senior guard scored nine quick points in the third quarter, including consecutive 3-pointers in 13 seconds to push the Wildcats’ lead to 46-23 — well on their way to another win over their rival.

+“My teammates were finding me and once you see the ball go in, it gives you confidence, say ‘OK, let’s shoot another one, see if that goes in'” McDonald said.
+“It went in and I was just happy.”

 BIG PICTURE